ESIP Biological Data Cluster (BDS) Primer Guide

 The target audience for this Primer Guide is anyone interested in working with biological data, from data collection, to data sharing, and data management.
 We hope this Primer Guide will provide useful context for using biological standards.

-In designing this resource, we focused on a few key values.
+In designing this guide, we focused on a few key values.

-Helping People Climb: We want to help people learn about data standards resources.
-We were students too; we know how rarely this is part of a standard science education.
+Helping People Climb: We want to help people find resources about data standards.
+We were students once too; we know how rarely this value is held within a conventional science education.

-Always Feeding Back: Information and standards develop too quickly to publish guidance in a journal.
-You can immediately let us know what isn’t working, or what is wrong, via GitHub issues.
-We’re excited to work with you to make this better!
+Always Feeding Back: Information and standards develop too quickly to regularly publish guidance in a journal.
+You can let us know immediately what isn’t working or what is wrong via GitHub issues.
+We’re excited to collaborate with you to improve this guide!

 Transparent: Sometimes resources are confusing until you understand the journey of how it was created.
-Having experienced this ourselves, we want to share the conversations that helped us edit this resource.
+Having experienced this ourselves, we want to share the conversations that helped us build this guide.

 Background on the Cluster